 IACP Membership Status for Nominees

-Programs, projects, and individuals nominated for an IACP Civil Rights Award must be submitted under the name of an IACP member in good standing.
+Programs, projects, and individuals nominated for an IACP Human and Civil Rights Award must be submitted under the name of an IACP member in good standing.
 That person may nominate a program, project, or an individual in his or her own agency, but may also recognize programs in other agencies.
 This award is intended for agencies with IACP membership representation among their executive officers.
 Persons nominated for an individual achievement award need not be members of IACP, but should be sworn law enforcement personnel who are employed by agencies with IACP representation.

 Single-Agency Program or Project Award: The nominated program or project must have been initiated, developed, and/or managed by a single law enforcement agency with a significant law enforcement nexus.
 At least one executive (e.g. chief, sheriff, director of public safety, or other senior official with administrative oversight) within that agency must be an IACP member in good standing.